zdong1995/DOSP5615/Project4.1/README.md

 Tweet response for "user3": "Success"
 ReTweet response for "user2": "Success"
 ReTweet response for "user3": "Success"
+LogOut response for "user1": true
+LogOut response for "user4": false
 ```
 #### Query feature
 Query for hashtag: